Company Administration Advice

 - The court

-Appointing an administrator can happen relatively quickly if carried out by the company, its directors or someone holding qualifying floating charge holders, as a court order is often not required.
-In cases where a company is already in liquidation or has entered into a Creditors’ Voluntary Arrangement (CVA), a court order is required.
+Appointing an administrator can happen relatively quickly if carried out by the company, its directors or someone holding qualifying floating charges, as a court order is often not required.
+In cases where a company is already in liquidation or has entered into a CVA, a court order is required.
 In addition, a creditor of a company must apply to court when they seek the appointment of an administrator over that company.

 Regardless of who appoints the administrator, it is the duty of those who appointed them to act in the interests of all creditors.
 The administrator must send notice of their appointment to each of the company’s creditors, the Registrar of Companies and the company itself.
 They must also publish notice in a newspaper local to the company’s place of business.

-Any letter or business document sent out by or on behalf of the company or the administrator must show that the company is in administration, clearly state the name of the administrator and address the fact the affairs and business of the company are being managed by them.
+Any letter or business document sent out by or on behalf of the company or the administrator must show that the company is in administration, clearly state the name of the administrator, and confirm that the affairs and business of the company are being managed by them.
 Reference to the appointment of an administrator must also be included on any website set up by the company.

 Placing a Moratorium on a Company